-I try to evenly distribute my seeds & then take a spray bottle of filtered (RO) water & lightly mist the seeds to get them wet (you will want it to have moisture, but don’t have them and the soil soaking wet).
+I try to evenly distribute my seeds (the ones I use, I do 1 tbsp of seeds) & then take a spray bottle of filtered (RO) water & lightly mist the seeds to get them wet (you will want it to have moisture, but don’t have them and the soil soaking wet).
 These seeds didn’t have to be pre-soaked, but seeds that are largest sometimes require you too (such as sunflower, peas, etc – refer to the packaging to find out if they need to be pre-soaked).

 The amount of seeds to use will depend on the seed you are using as well as the size of container you are going to be growing your microgreens in.
 Small seeds can vary from 1.5 – 2 tbsp or seeds, some medium seeds ⅓ c, etc.